stacks-network/docs/_storage/digital-ocean-deploy.md

     *	Docker Compose is installed and configured per Docker's recommendations: https://docs.docker.eom/compose/install/#install-compose
     For help and more information, visit http://do.co/dockerl804

-    To delete this message of the day: rm -rf /etc/update-motd.d/99-one-click root@moxiegirl:~#
+    To delete this message of the day: rm -rf /etc/update-motd.d/99-one-click root@meepers:~#
     ```

 <div class="uk-card uk-card-default uk-card-body">